hyperledger/anoncreds-spec/spec/data_flow_revocation.md

   credential being used in the presentation.
 This information is given to the [[ref: holder]] by the [[ref: issuer]] when the verifiable credential is issued.
-- The accumulator published by the [[ref: issuer]] for the [[ref: RevRegEntry]] that the [[ref: holder]] will use in generating the PoN-R. In the Hyperledger Indy implementation of AnonCreds, the entries are published on the ledger, and collected via a special request to the ledger (detailed below).
+- The accumulator published by the [[ref: issuer]] for the [[ref: RevRegEntry]] that the [[ref: holder]] will use in generating the NRP.
+In the Hyperledger Indy implementation of AnonCreds, the entries are published on the ledger, and collected via a special request to the ledger (detailed below).
 - The revocation status changes of all of the credential indices up to the